Can Dogs Eat Pineapple? Important Tips for Your Pet’s Diet

 The good news: your dog is an omnivore.

-You may be wondering how to incorporate more nutrients into your pup's daily serving of chow.
-The best way is through fresh, raw ingredients.
+You may be wondering how to incorporate more nutrients into your pup’s daily serving of chow.
 But does that include pineapple?

 Pineapple is not toxic to dogs.
 There is no danger in feeding your dog small amounts of pineapple.
 Like humans, dogs cannot process the core.
 They may try to chew off large parts of the pineapple core, as they may assume it is edible.

-You can always check with your veterinarian if you want to be sure your dog doesn't have unusual allergies.
+You can always check with your veterinarian if you want to be sure your dog doesn’t have any unusual food allergies.

 Some dogs may be sensitive to pineapple the same way some people can be lactose intolerant.
 As with any new food, you will want to observe your dog the first time they try pineapple.